Lawrence Creek, Oklahoma

 Lawrence Creek is a town in Creek County, Oklahoma, United States.
 Incorporated March 15, 1983, it is primarily a bedroom community whose employed residents work in Sapulpa and Tulsa.
-The population was 149 at the 2010 census, a gain of 25.2 percent over the figure of 119 recorded in 2000.
+As of the 2020 census, Lawrence Creek had a population of 121.

 Geography

 Lawrence Creek is located in northern Creek County.
 It is 24 mi northwest of Sapulpa.
 Mannford, the closest neighboring town, is 6 mi to the northeast, on Keystone Lake.

 According to the United States Census Bureau, the town of Lawrence Creek has a total area of 1.9 km2, all land.